laura-dias29/Shifting-Brain-Networks/README.md

 Preprocessing_fMRI_FSL_pipeline.py - Preprocessing steps performed after images were denoised using a single session approach.
 Steps include slice timing correction, motion correction, brain extraction and image registration, using functions from FSL’s FMRIB’s Software Library (http://www.fmrib.ox.ac.uk/fsl).

+Dice_coefficient - A dice coeffiecient was used to find overlapping networks between the two approaches using the maps obtained by running a multi-session temporal concatenation ICA on both data sets.
+The intersection of the overlapping maps was used in the remaining steps.

-Network_analysis - Processing steps performed after running a multi-session temporal concatenation ICA, to obtain spacial maps of the common networks between subjects for both approaches.
-In order to extract time series from common networks of the two acquisistion types we
+Network_analysis_pt_vs_rs - Processing steps performed after the dice coefficient step to obtain spacial maps of the common networks between subjects for both approaches.
+In order to extract time series from common networks of the two acquisistion types,